Setting boundaries with toxic family members

 Have you been in a toxic relationship?
 Is there a toxic member of your family?
 What do you do to get you through tough times in your family?
 We all have unique ways of coping.
 Feel free to share what has helped you, I’d love to hear what you think.
 Feel free to comment below and share on Facebook.

-Emma Ferris is known as a breathing guru and is the creator of The Big Exhale Breath Training course .
-She’s also called wellness nut, entrepreneur and a woman on a mission.
-Drawing on a 12-year career in physiotherapy, as well as expertise in pilates, acupuncture and stress management, Emma Ferris is teaching the world to find their calm and stress less at The Breath Effect.
+Emma Ferris is known as a breathing guru and is the creator of Breathe Right & Reduce Your Stress.
+She’s a called wellness nut, entrepreneur and a woman on a mission.
+Drawing on a 16-year career in physiotherapy, as well as expertise in pilates, breathing coaching, acupuncture and stress management, Emma is teaching the world to find their calm and stress less at The Breath Effect.